 Kevin Sneader, McKinsey’s Global Managing Partner, has said that McKinsey should have hired more aggressively during the 2008-2010 recession.
 Lower numbers of new consultants left the firm scrambling for talent when business rebounded in 2010 and 2011.
 The firm was particularly lacking staff with a couple of years of consulting experience.

 During the COVID-19 downturn, we see mixed news.
 KPMG and Price Waterhouse Coopers have curtailed their summer internship programs but will extend entry-level full-time offers to all their summer interns.
-But several top consulting firms are pushing back start dates for incoming full-time hires.
+Hiring targets for BCG North America are rumored to be tight.
+Strategy& is unlikely to be not hiring MBAs this year because of high acceptance of their MBA internship class from this previous summer.
+In addition, several top consulting firms are pushing back start dates for incoming full-time hires.

 On LinkedIn, you can see that the consulting firms are still hiring.
 McKinsey, Deloitte, and others have posted hundreds of new job openings recently.

 People are consulting firms’ competitive advantage and firms realize they’ll need staff when the economy bounces back, which it eventually will.

 But during the economic downturn, the competition gets tougher for the roles within consulting.
 This is because while consulting firms continue to hire, other traditional industries might not.